Maryam-Skaik/java-ds-lab-stack-queue/src/activities/README.md

 - Reverse data structures using different techniques
 - Understand recursion vs. stack-based solutions
 - Write clean and readable Java code

 ---

-## ⏳ About Solutions

-✅ **Solutions will be uploaded later** in a separate folder.

-Until then:

-- Try solving the problems on your own
-- Trace the logic manually
-- Test with multiple inputs

-. 📌 Remember: understanding the process is more important than copying the solution.

----